 - What skills will the workforce need to support productivity, continued growth, and overall efficiency?

 - What skills does the workforce already possess?

 - What skills are missing, rare, or on the verge of disappearing from the workforce?

-Upskilling Frontline Workers benefits a company’s top and bottom line
+Upskilling frontline teams benefit a company’s top and bottom line

 It can be up to 10 times cheaper to upskill a current employee than to recruit, hire, and onboard a new person.
 Offering educational programming to employees can also help a company fill internal vacancies once that employee has completed an educational program and can demonstrate competency in new skills.
-Employers that offer upskilling programs also tend to exhibit higher rates of retention, productivity, and loyalty among workers.
+Employers that offer upskilling programs also tend to exhibit higher retention rates, productivity, and loyalty among workers.